MariamMSeleem/careem-voice-note-service-task/README.md

 * **Voice Note Rider Log**

 * Each Journey had multiple riders and multiple voice notes (one to many relationship).
-* Each voice note has multiple voice note rider logs (one to many relationship)
+* Each voice note has multiple voice note rider logs (one to many relationship).
-* Each rider has multiple voice note rider logs (one to many relationship)
+* Each rider has multiple voice note rider logs (one to many relationship).

 ![Database architecture](https://github.com/MariamMSeleem/careem-voice-note-service-task/blob/development/voice-note-service-DB.png)

 <h2>Technology justification</h2>
+Java is one of the best languages suitable for microservices because  it is highly structured and efficient in execution and resources and have extensive libraries of business tools available.
+Spring Boot is easily one of the best Java microservices framework, Spring Boot integrates optimally with other supporting languages.
+Also Dependency injection and library integrations an essential feature in spring boot framework because it facilitates a lot of overhead work which leaves room for increased productivity.
+That's why Java and Spring boot were my choice.
+I used swagger as an API documentaion tool because it's efficient and also gives you a development portal, which allows for testing the APIs.
+I used postgres because I needed structural database architecture, so a SQL database was a much better choice than NOSQL database.
+Either MySQL or Postgres can be used as they are both efficient and free.
+Postgres is used by Heroku so it was the obvious choice in this case.

 <h2>Additional notes</h2>
 Redis can be used to store the list of riders who received or listened to the voice note.
-It will be quickly accsessed and if we don't need to store that info, it will be deleted automatically after a configurale period of time as it is volatile.
+It will be quickly accsessed and if we don't need to store that info, it will be deleted automatically after a configurable period of time as it is volatile.